mantil-io/template-ping/README.md

 Build time: 697ms, upload: 2.599s (5.3 MiB), update: 1.531s
 ```

-Deploy consists of three stages.
+Deploy consists of three parts.
 First it builds Lambda function binary from
 API's code.
 Second it uploads every changed binary to S3.
-And in third stage
+And in third part
 updates Lambda function with new binary.

 To support iterative build/test cycle there is `mantil watch` command.
 It will
 watch project folder for changes.
 On each file save it will start new deploy.
-You can configure watch to make invoke or run test after deploy.
-Check `mantil
+You can configure watch to execute invoke or run test after deploy.
+Check
-watch --help`
+`mantil watch --help` for details.

 Here is example of a watch cycle where I changed response of ReqRsp method two
 times.
 Every file save triggered deploy and invoke after that.